mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/03_design_a_single_function.md

 >
 > ## 3.
 Create Examples as Tests
 >
-> These are examples of the method being called with particular arguments, and
+> These are examples of the function being called with particular arguments, and
-> what the method should return in each situation.
+> what the function should return in each situation.
 >
 > For complex challenges you might want to come up with a list of examples first
 > and then test-drive them one by one.
 For simpler ones you might just dive